 How does the superiority complex manifest?

-These behaviors are examples of a superiority complex
+The following behaviors / personality traits are examples of a superiority complex

 - a pretentious attitude